Create Word Document in Blazor

 @using System.IO;

-@using ServerSideApplication;
+@using Create_Word_document;

-@inject ServerSideApplication.Data.WordService service
+@inject Create_Word_document.Data.WordService service

 @inject Microsoft.JSInterop.IJSRuntime JS

-<h2>Syncfusion DocIO library (Essential DocIO)</h2>
+<h2>Syncfusion DocIO Library (Essential DocIO)</h2>

-<p>Syncfusion DocIO library (Essential DocIO) is a Blazor DocIO library used to create, read, edit, and convert Word files in your applications without Microsoft Office dependencies.</p>
+<p>The Syncfusion DocIO library (Essential DocIO) is a Blazor DocIO library used to create, read, edit, and convert Word files in applications without Microsoft Office dependencies.</p>

 <button class="btn btn-primary" @onclick="@CreateWord">Create Word</button>